nusisko/saizme/README.md

   <img src="https://placehold.co/600x300/1e293b/ffffff?text=Saizme+API&font=raleway" alt="Saizme API Banner">
 </p>

-**Saizme** is a powerful backend service that provides a flexible API to upload and dynamically transform your photography for a perfect fit anywhere.
+**Saizme** provides a flexible API to upload and dynamically transform your photography for a perfect fit anywhere.
 Instead of saving countless versions of an image, you store one original and generate variations on-the-fly using simple URL parameters.

 It's built with Python and Flask, containerized with Docker, and designed with a clean, modular architecture that allows you to easily switch between storage backends.